moeedlodhi/hatchd-take-home-task/README.md

 The problem at hand was to create a single API which could be used to not only query bookings made for a parking lot with 4 spaces but also be used to allow users to book parking spaces for a particular date.
 Some of the constraints were
-1. A single user could only book one parking space for a single day.
+1. A single user would be allowed to only book one parking space for any given day.
-2. Booking would have to be made 24 hours in advance of the booking date.
+2. Bookings would have to be made 24 hours in advance of the booking date.
 3. Only 4 slots would be available for any parking space.
-After 4 slots were filled.
-No further booking would be allowed to make
+After 4 slots were to be filled, No further booking would be allowed.

 ## Assumptions